robertorosero/pyhtonmig/Doc/library/heapq.rst

    invariant.
 If the heap is empty, :exc:`IndexError` is raised.

+.. function:: heappushpop(heap, item)

+   Push *item* on the heap, then pop and return the smallest item from the *heap*.
+The combined action runs more efficiently than :func:`heappush` followed by a separate call to :func:`heappop`.

 .. function:: heapify(x)

    Transform list *x* into a heap, in-place, in linear time.